blynkkk/docs/mobile-applications/automations.md

 When Automations are created you will see the list of them.
 Here you can disable/enable automations and open their settings for view and edit.

+### Limit period

+All automations with **Device state** condition have a **limit period**.
+Limit period defines a period during which only one condition trigger will be processed.

+For example, let's say we set a condition **when temperature is greater than 20 degrees* and **limit period* is set to 1 hour.
+At 9:30 device sends the temperature 21 degrees.
+Automation will be triggered and automation actions are executed.
+At 9:40 device sends the temperature 22 degrees.
+Automation will not be triggered in that case.
+Because we have a limit period set to 1 hour.
+At 10:31 device sends the temperature 22 degrees.
+Automation will be triggered and automation actions are executed again, as ignore period (one hour) had already pasesd.